 Maintaining a threat-free network requires much more than just securing your domains with SSL certificates.
 For organizations that deal with a large SSL environment, the process of purchasing, deploying and renewing SSL certificates often proves to be cumbersome, time-consuming and has hardly been straightforward.
 Oversight, manual errors, improper configuration, weak ciphers, and expiration often lead to downtimes, compliance issues and security breaches.
 Certificate life-cycle management is a practice that streamlines certificate management process by automating acquisition, issue, deployment, re-issue, renewal and revoking of certificates.
-Password Manager Pro facilitates end-to-end certificate life-cycle management for your public facing websites by integrating with the renowned open Certificate Authority, Let's Encrypt.
+Key Manager Plus facilitates end-to-end certificate life-cycle management for your public facing websites by integrating with the renowned open Certificate Authority, Let's Encrypt.
 This means you can procure domain validated certificates from Let's Encrypt for your public domains, deploy, track, request alerts on expiry, renew certificates; everything done entirely from the product interface.

 Step 1: Create a Let's Encrypt account

 The first step in requesting for certificates from Let's Encrypt CA is creating an account with Let's Encrypt.
 This is a one-time process and can be done from Key Manager Plus interface itself.

 To create Let's Encrypt account,

 - Navigate to SSL → Let's Encrypt → Manage

 - In the UI that opens, provide an account name and specify a valid e-mail address